 The initial permit you receive is on a probationary period of six months.
 The permit automatically renews after the initial period for 30 months.

-Sales tax is collected and filed in the following ways:
+Tax compliance requires that sales tax is collected and filed in the following ways:

-Monthly: Monthly filing deadlines for 2017 are:
+Monthly: Monthly filing deadlines are: